 id: This will be the unique identifier column, used to identify each case.
 When you add cases to the dataset, each case should have a different id.
 The "caseid" field in a form will be filled automatically with the corresponding case's id value when opening a blank form from the case list (i.e. the Manage Cases menu).
 Learn more in part 4 section The "caseid" field.

 label: A user-friendly name for the case.

 formids: The form ID of each form that is a part of this case, with each separated by a comma.

 formid1, hh_listing_2, household_form

 Tip: To make them easier to read, form IDs can also be separated by a comma-space, as you can see in example 2.

 users (optional): List of users who will be able to see this case, with each user separated by a comma.
-If this value is blank, then all users will be able to see this case, unless roles (see below) are specified.
+If this value is blank, then all users will be able to see this case, unless roles or enumerators (see below) are specified.